nick-kanakis/effective-java-in-a-nutshell/README.md

 Eg: Entry inner class of Map.
 While each entry is associated with a map, the methods on an entry (getKey, getValue, and setValue) do not need access to the map.

-**Tip** As we said before make your inner class static at creation and remove static if you really need to as you develop further.
+**SOS** As we said before make your inner class static at creation and remove static if you really need to as you develop further.

 **Static keyword**